-From 2012 to 2018, I was CEO of cloud enterprise performance management vendor Host Analytics, where we quintupled ARR while halving customer acquisition costs in a highly competitive market, ultimately selling the company in a private equity transaction.
+From 2012 to 2018, I was CEO of cloud enterprise performance management vendor Host Analytics, where we quintupled ARR while halving customer acquisition costs in a competitive market, ultimately selling the company in a private equity transaction.

-Previously, I was SVP/GM of Service Cloud at Salesforce and CEO at NoSQL database provider MarkLogic.
+Previously, I was SVP/GM of Service Cloud at Salesforce and CEO at NoSQL database provider MarkLogic, which we grew from zero to $80M in run-rate revenues during my tenure.
 Before that, I was CMO at Business Objects for nearly a decade as we grew from $30M to over $1B.
 I started my career in technical and product marketing positions at Ingres and Versant.

-I love disruption, startups, and Silicon Valley and have had the pleasure of working in varied capacities with companies including ClearedIn, FloQast, GainSight, MongoDB, and Tableau.
-I currently sit on the boards of Alation (data catalogs) and Nuxeo (content management) and previously sat on the boards of agtech leader Granular (acquired by DuPont for $300M) and big data leader Aster Data (acquired by Teradata for $325M).
+I love disruption, startups, and Silicon Valley and have had the pleasure of working in varied capacities with companies including Bluecore, Cyral, FloQast, Fortella, GainSight, MongoDB, Plannuh, Recorded Future, and Tableau.
+I currently sit on the boards of Alation (data catalogs), Nuxeo (content management) and Profisee (master data management).
+I previously sat on the boards of agtech leader Granular (acquired by DuPont for $300M) and big data leader Aster Data (acquired by Teradata for $325M).

 I periodically speak to strategy and entrepreneurship classes at the Haas School of Business (UC Berkeley) and Hautes Études Commerciales de Paris (HEC).

 - The Holy Grail of Enterprise Sales: Defining the Repeatable Sales Process

 - Career Development: What It Really Means to be a Manager, Director, or VP